Question One: Are the Mind-Only Pure Land and the Self-Nature Amitabha the

 attained, two yet one after Buddhahood is attained.

-In the above words of Zen Master Yin Kuang, the ultimate purpose of reciting Amida Buddha’s name is to realize Amida as our own Buddha-nature, the true self.
+In the above words of Zen Master Yin Kuang, the ultimate purpose of reciting Amida Buddha’s name is to realize Amida as our innate Buddha-nature, the true self.